 1. Current employment status: 8.
 Do you consider your housing to be:

 Full-time Above average

 Part-time Average

 Self-employed Below average

 Unemployed and looking for work Poor

 Unable to work

 Full-time homemaker 9.
 Do you have any problems with your private

-Retired , drinking water well?
+Retired drinking water well?

 College/university student No problems

 Grade/middle/high school student Quantity

-Grade/iniddie/ingii school student Quality Quality
+Grade/iniddie/ingii school student

-2 Whose do you work/attend school?
+2 Whose do you work/otten d asked?
+Quality

-Where do you work/attend school?
+4. Where do you work/attend school?
 Other:

-Town of Enfield 10 Te 1 1 1 0
+Town of Enfield 10.10

-Town or City of Ithaca .
+Town or City of Ithaca 10.
 If you own land, how many acres?

 Elsewhere in Tompkins County <1

 Outside Tompkins County 1-4

 Not applicable 5-49

 50-99

 3. What mode of transportation do you most 100 or more

 often use to get to work/school?

-Walk 11 .
+Walk 11.
 What type of structure is your home?

 Personal vehicle Single-family

 Carpool/rideshare House/building with 2 units

 TCAT bus House/building with 3-4 units

 School bus House/building with 5 or more units

-Bicycle &
+Bicycle e

-N/A (work at home/not employed/retired) 12 .
+N/A (work at home/not employed/retired) 12.
 Where is your home?

 Other: Rural residential (including single-family and

-Oulci apartments)
+Offici apartments)

-1 How many needle live in your household?
+1 How many poople live in your household?
 Residential park

 4. How many people live in your household?
 Working farm

-Working farm
+Working faith

-Vous oge breekete 13 .
+Your age bracket: 13.
 How do you use your home or property?

-Your age bracket: 13 (check all that apply)
+Under 18 (check all that apply)

-Under 18 Residence
+18-25 Residence

-18-25
+18-23 25-44 Business (non-agricultural)

-25-44 Business (non-agricultural)
+Business (non-agricultural) Business (agricultural)

-45-64 Business (agricultural)
+45-64

 65 or older Other

-H - 1 - 1 1'- 1' F- 6' 119 1.4 .
-What school district are you in?
+6 How long have you lived in Enfield?
+14. What school district are you in?

-0. How long have you lived in Enfield?
+υ. now long have you need in Emicia: Ithaca Trumansburg Newfield

-Ithaca Trumansburg Newfield
+Odessa/Montour

-T. 77 10 Odessa/Montour
+7 Do way want an arm way- 119

 7. Do you rent or own your home/land?
-4 - TO 1 1911
+15 If you have shildness in sale at whatt1(-)

-Own home, live in Enfield .
+Own home, live in Enfield 15.
 If you have children in school, what school(s)

 Rent home, live in Enfield do they attend?

 Own property in Enfield, live elsewhere

 Rent property in Enfield, live elsewhere

 16. Household income (optional): Under \$25,000

 17. Do you participate in outdoor recreation? (check all that apply)

 Hunting Jogging/walking

 Fishing Snow mobile/ATV Hiking Biking

-Hiking Diking
+HIKING DIKING

 18. How would you prefer to get information about community news/events, Board meetings, etc.?
 Please

 number your top 3 preferences:

 Town of Enfield website (http://townofenfield.org)

 Direct paper mailings

 Town of Enfield e-mail list

 Town of Enfield newsletter

 Newspaper

 Other (please specify)

 19. Please check one box for each reason why you choose to live in Enfield and what you value about it.